pub struct Retry {

 maximum.

-The operation does not attempt to forcibly time out f
+The operation does not attempt to forcibly time out f, even if there

 forever, consider adding a timeout internally.